-- The GPA for all courses taken in the foundation program must be 2.5 or better.
-This will be monitored on an annual basis. - No more than 4.5 credits with grades of less than B- may be earned in 600-level courses taken in the graduate program.
-A repeated course grade is not removed for purpose of this rule. - No more than 3.0 credits with a grade of F-including grades of I that become grades of F-may be received in courses taken in the graduate program.
-Courses may be repeated but a second failure will cause dismissal of the student. - At the end of each semester, a warning letter is sent to each student receiving an F and also to any student receiving the grade of C or C+ in a 600-level course. - Students must complete the required course of instruction with a minimum cumulative GPA of 3.0 in 600- and 700level courses in order to graduate.
-This will be monitored on an annual basis. - Students not meeting the requirements stated above will be dismissed from the program.
-A letter is sent to the student from the dean and an "Academic Hold" notification is sent to the registrar. - Students dismissed for academic reasons may not enroll in additional courses unless they are reinstated to the program. - Students dismissed for academic reasons may petition for reinstatement no sooner than six months after the end of the semester in which they received the grade that caused the dismissal.

-- Students, once reinstated, will be dismissed from the program without the possibility of reinstatement upon earning a grade below B in any course taken in any semester. - Conduct inconsistent with the ethical and professional standards of the discipline, whether it occurs before or after matriculation, is grounds for dismissal from the program.
+- No more than 4.5 credits with grades of less than B- may be earned in 600-level courses taken in the graduate program. - No more than 3.0 credits with a grade of F-including grades of I that become grades of F-may be received in courses taken in the graduate program.
+Courses may be repeated but a second failure will cause dismissal of the student. - At the end of each semester, a warning letter is sent to each student receiving an F and also to any student receiving the grade of C or C+ in a 600-level course. - Students must complete the required course of instruction with a minimum cumulative GPA of 3.0 in 600-level courses in order to graduate. - Students not meeting the requirements stated above will be dismissed from the program.
+A letter is sent to the student from the dean and an "Academic Hold" notification is sent to the registrar. - Students dismissed for academic reasons may not enroll in additional courses unless they are reinstated to the program. - Students dismissed for academic reasons may petition for reinstatement no sooner than six months after the end of the semester in which they received the grade that caused the dismissal. - Students, once reinstated, will be dismissed from the program without the possibility of reinstatement upon earning a grade below B in any course taken in any semester. - Conduct inconsistent with the ethical and professional standards of the discipline, whether it occurs before or after matriculation, is grounds for dismissal from the program.
 Such conduct includes academic fraud.
 A student dismissed for academic fraud may no longer enroll in graduate programs and may not apply for admission into another division of the university.
-Please see the section titled "Standards for Academic Integrity." - Students must complete all degree requirements within the time period stated for their program. - For all programs except the master of business administration, students not taking a course for a 24-month period are automatically "suspended" from their program.
-Students who wish to return must petition their graduate program director.
+Please see the section titled "Standards for Academic Integrity." - Students must complete all degree requirements within the time period stated for their program. - Students not taking a course for a 24-month period are automatically classified as inactive.
+Students who wish to return must petition the director of graduate programs.
 Students who are permitted to return must follow the curriculum in place at the time of return. - For students in the certificate in taxation or financial planning programs who withdraw from two or more classes, permission of the department head of economics, finance, and taxation is required to continue to with the program.